blixt/js-procedural/README.md

 console.log('Temperature is:', earth.region(0, 0).temperature);
 ```

-Note that every instance automatically gets its own set of random values:
+Note that generated random numbers will be different for different parameters:

 ```javascript
 var kryptonTemp = world('Krypton').region(0, 0).temperature;